 The operand register is a 16-bit register which has special shifting abilities.
-As previously noted, the ALU input A bus may have any of the 16 general-purpose applied shifted left or right one-bit position.
+As previously noted, the ALU input A bus may have any of the 16 general-purpose applied shifted left or right one-bit positions.
 In addition, the operand register may be shifted left or right independently or in conjunction with shifting of any general register.
 This can occur any time the 16-bit literal or mask is not in use.
+The operand register shift occurs at the end of the microinstruction.

-When the LB field is equal to 0X (no literal/mask) the SC, WF and XF fields define operand register shifting.
+When the LB field is equal to 0X (no literal/mask) the SC WF and XF fields define operand register shifting.